 This book is for anyone interested in the real story of one of the biggest scandals in collegiate history.

 For the Truth, how long do we have to wait?
 Pursuing the Truth is a rough road with many challenges but it needs to be done.
 Thank you Graham Spanier for having the courage and staying the course.
-Our wait for the Truth is finally over.Franco Harris NFL Hall of Fame
+Our wait for the Truth is finally over.Franco Harris Late NFL Hall of Famer

 A decade ago, allegations of child sexual abuse against a former Penn State football coach were stoked and sometimes distorted by scrambling reports and politically ambitious prosecutors.
 Their story swept across the nation like a hurricane, engulfing a university president and others who became collateral damage.
-Now that former president makes the case for a more careful consideration.Jerry Kammer Pulitzer Prize winning journalist
+Now that former president makes the case for a more careful consideration.Jerry Kammer Pulitzer Prize-winning journalist

 The relentless pursuit of Graham Spanier represents a sad chapter in the history of the American justice system that tainted the reputations of investigators, prosecutors, judges and politicians.
-This book meticulously unmasks a decade-long, overzealous, misguided effort to shift blame from an accused predator to a renowned university president—because of who he was, not what he did.Honorable Timothy Lewis former Federal Appellate Court Judge
+This book meticulously unmasks a decade-long, overzealous, misguided effort to shift blame from an accused predator to a renowned university president—because of who he was, not what he did.Honorable Timothy Lewis Former Federal Appellate Court Judge

 With disturbing and explicit detail, Spanier, an innocent victim of a public hysteria, writes about justice denied from accusation to trial to incarceration, with all its humiliations and degradation—but also provides an uplifting account of the humanity that surrounded him.
 He has brilliantly taken a grotesque miscarriage of justice and enlightened us all.Frank Phillips Boston Globe